vercel/next.js/docs/api-reference/next/image.md

 The `sizes` property serves two important purposes related to image performance:

 First, the value of `sizes` is used by the browser to determine which size of the image to download, from `next/image`'s automatically-generated source set.
-When the browser chooses, it does not yet know the size of the image on the page, so it selects an image that is just larger than the viewport.
+When the browser chooses, it does not yet know the size of the image on the page, so it selects an image that is the same size or larger than the viewport.
 The `sizes` property allows you to tell the browser that the image will actually be smaller than full screen.
 If you don't specify a `sizes` value, a default value of `100vw` (full screen width) is used.

 Second, the `sizes` value is parsed and used to trim the values in the automatically-created source set.
 If the `sizes` property includes sizes such as `50vw`, which represent a percentage of the viewport width, then the source set is trimmed to not include any values which are too small to ever be necessary.